Snazzie/PlexOnArm/README.md

 ## Usage

-1. Launch the Plex On Tauri application
+1. Launch the TauriPlex Client application
 2. Click "Continue to Plex" on the welcome screen
 3. Log in to your Plex account
 4. Ensure `Use alternate streaming protocol for video playback` is disabled.
 Settings > Plex Web > Debug > Use alternate streaming protocol for video playback